golang/vscode-go/SECURITY.md

 ## Reporting a Vulnerability

-See https://golang.org/security for how to report a vulnerability.
+See [golang.org/security](https://golang.org/security) to report a vulnerability.